mmozeiko/pkgi/README.md

     This error is caused by AntiBlackList.
 To fix it, completely undo then uninstall AntiBlackList and install [DolcePolce](https://forum.devchroma.nl/index.php/topic,58.0.html) plugin instead.

+7. How do I use compatibility packs?

+    Compatiblity packs are deprecated and disabled by default.
+It is recommended to use [reF00D](https://github.com/dots-tb/reF00D) or [0syscall6](https://github.com/SKGleba/0syscall6).
+If you would still like to use compatiblity packs, set `url_comppack` to `https://gitlab.com/nopaystation_repos/nps_compati_packs/raw/master/` in the config file.
+Firmwares 3.65 or lower require a workaround for TLS.
+The compatibility pack list has not been updated since Oct 2019.

 # Building

 pkgj uses conan and cmake to build.
 The setup is a bit tedious, so the